westlyou/erp-workbench/help/source/index.rst

 Welcome to ERP Workbench's documentation!
 =========================================

-erp-workbench is a set of tools to manage odoo like erp sites douring their lifecycle
+erp-workbench is a set of tools to manage odoo like erp sites during their lifecycle

 .. toctree::
     :maxdepth: 2